theday79/cbctrecon/README.md

 http://dx.doi.org/10.1118/1.4923179

 The aim of this fork is to make the recontruction toolkit working with Varian CBCTs, as the project mentioned above only have worked with Elekta CBCTs.
+HNC compatibility added via Geoff Hugo's RTK fork.

-For the moment only Windows 64bit with a CUDA compatible GPU is supported.
+For the moment Windows 64bit is supported.

 In order to compile the software, you must have installed the following prerequisites* and compiled with Visual Studio 2013 when compilation is needed: